jdujava/TeXtured/README.md

 - `latexmk` - LaTeX build tool
 - `pdflatex`/`lualatex` - LaTeX engine (you can choose one in `.latexmkrc`)
 - `biber` - bibliography processing tool for `biblatex`

+> [!WARNING]
+> At this point it is unclear what is the minimal required LaTeX installation.
+> Full `TeX Live` distribution is surely enough, since it is used in GitHub Actions
+> to automatically build the latest version of the [TeXtured Demo](https://jdujava.github.io/TeXtured/thesis.pdf).

 > [!NOTE]
 > Some scripts assume `linux` environment.
 These include: